 In contrast, process orchestration manages entire end-to-end business processes, integrating systems, workflows, and human tasks to achieve broader organizational goals.

 Workflow orchestration is granular and technical, while process orchestration is holistic and business-oriented.
+A single business process might contain multiple orchestrated workflows operating across different platforms.

-Difference Between Workflow Orchestration and Data Orchestration
+What is the Difference Between Workflow Orchestration and Data Orchestration?

 Workflow and data orchestration both aim to improve efficiency, but they focus on different areas.